bubble2k16/snes9x_3ds/readme.md

      [Y/N],[CheatCode],[Name]

 1. [Y/N] represents whether the cheat is enabled.
 Whenever you enable/disable it in the emulator, the .CHX cheat file will be modified to save your changes.
 2. [CheatCode] must be a Game Genie or a Pro Action Replay code.
-A Game Genie code looks like F38B-6DA4.
-A Pro-Action Replay code looks like 7E00DC04.
+A Game Genie code looks like this: **F38B-6DA4**.
+A Pro-Action Replay code looks like this: **7E00DC04**.
 3. [Name] is a short name that represents this cheat.
 Since this will appear in the emulator, keep it short (< 30 characters).

 The .CHX must have the same name as your ROM.
 This is an example of a .CHX file: